gwauge/buergerbot/README.md

 - `number_of_people`: The number of people for this request type.
 Default is 1.

 ### Weekdays
+The `weekdays` section is split into two subsections.

+#### Available
-The `weekdays` section should contain a key for each weekday that you would like to specify availability for.
+The `available` section should contain a key for each weekday that you would like to specify availability for.
 Each availability entry should contain the following keys:
 - `from`: The start time of the availability in the format `HH:MM`.
 - `to`: The end time of the availability in the format `HH:MM`.

 All other times during that time are considered unavailable.

+#### Unavailable
+The section `unavailable` should contain a list of days (as lowercase strings, e.g. "thursday") that you are unavailable.

-If a weekday is not specified, the script will assume that you are available all day.
+If a weekday is not specified in either section, the script will assume that you are available all day.

+**Note**: Availability supercedes non-availability.
+E.g., if you specify that you are available on Monday from 10:00-12:00 and unavailable on Monday, the script will assume that you are available on Monday from 10:00-12:00.

 ### Dates
 Inside the `dates` section, you can optionally specify a list of dates to be excluded in the format `YYYY-MM-DD` under the key `exclude`.